 The key environmental enhancement response is to develop and implement an Environmental Strategy.
 This will bring different agencies together with a plan and priorities for improvements to the river environments.
-A Community Support Officer may be an important part of implementing this, and GWRC will be exploring options for co-funding from different agencies to deliver environmental outcomes.
+A Community Support Officer and a Riparian Management Officer form an important part of implementing this, and GWRC will explore options for co-funding from different agencies to deliver environmental outcomes.
 It is expected that a small amount of increased cost will be involved in river maintenance activities to provide for better river amenities management.